GRN Call for Proposals

 The Graduate Research Network (GRN) is a network of scholars from digital rhetoric, computers and writing, and technical and professional communication who collectively sponsor a mentoring workshop concurrently with the Computers and Writing Conference.
 The aim of GRN is to provide a supportive and generative setting for graduate students to share work-in-progress research with scholars of similar interests and expertise.
 Work-in-progress reviews for work at any stage of completion—from conceptualization to publication—are facilitated with scholars in the field serving as discussion leaders.

-Computers and Writing Conference, June 21-24, 2024
+Computers and Writing Conference, May 15-18, 2025

-Conference host: Texas Christian University
+Conference host: University of Georgia

 Contact email: candwconference@gmail.com